Get the Recipe

 Because of this longer cook time, cooking parathas can be tough to tackle for a crowd.
 The last thing I want to do during dinner is play the role of the short-order cook, hanging out in front of the stove making parathas to order.
 That’s why I follow the double roll with a double cook step: I first cook the parathas over low heat in a dry pan to cook the starches through, then I just need to quickly crisp them in ghee before serving.
 This allows me to get much of my prep squared away long before mealtime.
 When it does come time to serve up the parathas, they fry up fast so the stack can hit the table faster.

 To par-cook the parathas, I start by preheating a dry sauté pan over medium-low heat.
-I stick to a heavy gauge pan, which better retains the heat and evenly distributes it.
+I stick to a stainless steel skillet, which better retains the heat and evenly distributes it.
 I next use a pastry brush to brush any excess flour off the rolled out paratha before adding it to the pan.
 The goal of the first cook is to cook the starches through, without developing any color.
 As they cook, the surface of the paratha will grow dry, dusty, and begin to firm up.
 After this first cook, the parathas can be stacked between sheets of parchment, wrapped up, and frozen.
 Anytime I have a hankering for the buttery flatbread they can be cooked up in ghee from frozen, for a homemade paratha in an instant.

 Step Seven: Frying in Ghee